22nd Month Update

 Readership

-As I said above, our total readership is still at a decline.
-We only got 1100 users this month, a little less than last month.
-We averaged about 40 users per day, but had a good amount of days with less than thirty users.
+Only 1,100 users visited Partners in Fire this month, a little less than last month.
+We averaged about 40 users per day, but there were several days with fewer than thirty users.

 Traffic Drivers